hkleen/KiBot/docs/source/configuration/outputs/Stencil_For_Jig_Options.rst

    This is useful when you have already pre-populated board and you want to populate more components.
 -  ``dnf_filter`` :index:`: <pair: output - stencil_for_jig - options; dnf_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to mark components as not fitted.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

+-  ``exclude_filter`` :index:`: <pair: output - stencil_for_jig - options; exclude_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to exclude components from processing.
-   A short-cut to use for simple cases where a variant is an overkill.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

 -  ``include_scad`` :index:`: <pair: output - stencil_for_jig - options; include_scad>` [:ref:`boolean <boolean>`] (default: ``true``) Include the generated OpenSCAD files.
 -  *pcb_thickness* :index:`: <pair: output - stencil_for_jig - options; pcb_thickness>` Alias for pcbthickness.
 -  ``pcbthickness`` :index:`: <pair: output - stencil_for_jig - options; pcbthickness>` [:ref:`number <number>`] (default: ``0``) PCB thickness [mm].
 If 0 we will ask KiCad.
 -  ``pre_transform`` :index:`: <pair: output - stencil_for_jig - options; pre_transform>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to transform fields before applying other filters.
-   A short-cut to use for simple cases where a variant is an overkill.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

 -  *register_border_inner* :index:`: <pair: output - stencil_for_jig - options; register_border_inner>` Alias for registerborderinner.
 -  *register_border_outer* :index:`: <pair: output - stencil_for_jig - options; register_border_outer>` Alias for registerborderouter.